House Course Policies

 1. A Trinity College faculty member must supervise the course, and may serve as the instructor.

-In all but exceptional cases, that faculty member's department will serve as the sponsoring department for the course.
-As instructor of record, the faculty sponsor bears administrative responsibility for the course and will submit grades (in consultation with the instructors), including midterm grades, as appropriate; assist with access to Sakai; and assign permission numbers during the last two weeks of drop/add as needed.
+In most cases, that faculty member's department will serve as the sponsoring department for the course.
+When the faculty member has no appointment in Trinity, a Trinity department must serve as sponsoring department.
+As instructor of record, the faculty sponsor bears administrative and grading responsibility for the course and will submit grades (in consultation with the instructors), including midterm grades, as appropriate; assist with access to Sakai; and assign permission numbers during drop/add as needed.

 The sponsor will also: 1) participate in the development of the course syllabus, 2) attend at least three class meetings, the first of which must occur during weeks 1-3 of the semester, as indicated in the syllabus, 3) submit an evaluation, and 4) ensure that the course meets 12 times for a minimum total of 18 hours.